MSalters/kissfft/README.md

 No scaling is done for the floating point version (for speed).
 Scaling is done both ways for the fixed-point version (for overflow prevention).

-Optimized butterflies are used for factors 2,3,4, and 5.
+Optimized butterflies are used for factors 4, 3, 5 and 2.
+At most one butterfly of factor 2 is done, and when it's used it's the last one.

 The real (i.e. not complex) optimization code only works for even length ffts.
 It does two half-length FFTs in parallel (packed into real&imag), and then combines them via twiddling.
 The result is